-There are four new architecture overlays:
+There are four supported architecture overlays:

-"MiContact Center Business overlay" on page 77

-Enhances the reference architectures with applications to meet the requirements of Contact Centers.
-This overlay includes MiContact Center Business and MiVoice Call Recording.
+- MiContact Center Business overlay: Enhances the reference architectures with applications to meet the requirements of Contact Centers.
+This overlay includes MiContact Center Business and MiVoice Call Recording. - MiCloud Business Analytics overlay: Enhances the reference architectures with a business productivity application that enables monitoring call activity and generates call metrics. - Vidyo® Enhanced Services overlay: Enhances the reference architectures with an immersive video collaboration solution. - MiVoice for Skype for Business overlay: Enhances the reference architectures to support customers deploying Skype for Business collaboration with Mitel's communication solution.

-· "MiCloud Business Analytics overlay" on page 84

-Enhances the reference architectures with a business productivity application that enables monitoring call activity and generates call metrics.

-"Vidyo® Enhanced Services overlay" on page 86

-Enhances the reference architectures with an immersive video collaboration solution.

-"MiVoice for Skype for Business overlay" on page 87

-Enhances the reference architectures to support customers deploying Skype for Business collaboration with the Mitel communication solution.